ml-explore/mlx-swift/Source/Mlx/Documentation.docc/Organization/logical.md

 let r = a > b || !(b < c)
 ```

-These can be used for control flow, though consider <doc:Lazy-Evaluation> when doing this:
+These can be used for control flow, though consider <doc:lazy-evaluation> when doing this:

 ```swift
 if (a < b).allTrue() {